 For active families with older children the fun loving Labradoodle is a great choice.
 These dogs usually enjoy long walks, swimming, and fetching a ball.

-Remember that Poodles mixed with flat faced breeds may suffer from breathing problems, for a healthy dog that can cool itself efficiently in warm weather always opt for a dog with some length to its muzzle.
+Remember that Poodles mix puppies with flat faced breeds may suffer from breathing problems, for a healthy dog that can cool itself efficiently in warm weather always opt for a dog with some length to its muzzle.

 Which Poodle mix do you prefer?